 The 80 people produced a range of answers between 0 months to 36 months of living expenses in severance in order to quit their jobs.
 The median number, somewhat surprisingly was only about 3-6 months!

 It definitely seemed like the younger and older ends of the spectrum wanted to do something new.
-Those in the middle, ages 30-45 seemed a little more content doing what they were doing, but still had the itch.
+Those in the middle, ages 30-45, seemed a little more content in what they were doing, but still had the itch.

 Observations of those willing to accept six months severance or less to quit:

 - Either younger in age, e.g. in their 20’s, or older than 50.

 - Had at least one year of living expenses in savings, with many having 3-5 years +.

 - Seemed more extroverted based on how long they’d sit and chat.

 - More entrepreneurial in nature, e.g. talked about businesses they wanted to start vs. new jobs they wanted to have.

 - Many had very average to below average paying jobs.